Updated on July 22, 2021 by Julia

 - Drain and rinse bones.
 Scrub to further remove impurities

-- Set IP to Sauté and add 1 tbsp of vegetable oil, let pot heat up.
+- Set IP to Sauté and add 1 tablespoon of vegetable oil, let pot heat up.

 - Sauté the bones with garlic and ginger.
 Use tongs to flip the bones so each side gets seared.